-King County Coordinated Entry for All utilizes a Dynamic Prioritization model to prioritize the most vulnerable households for the limited housing resources available in King County.
+King County Coordinated Entry uses a Dynamic Prioritization model to prioritize the most vulnerable households for the limited housing resources available in King County.
 Dynamic prioritization in coordinated entry systems promote the following ends:

-1. Effective inflow management - use of diversion and progressive assistance strategies to reduce demand for the most intensive CoC assistance
+- 1. Effective inflow management use of diversion and progressive assistance strategies to reduce demand for the most intensive CoC assistance - Dynamic priority list management account for changing priority order as new people present and are added to a CoC's priority list/pool; continually readjusting to identify highest need persons